cxxi/ClientProviderBundle/README.md

 ### Client Provider Class

 Clients are specific implementations that share a common role within the application, they extend from the provider class representing the logic that is implemented.
-You can have multiple clients that inherit from the same provider and each client should be designed to be interchangeable.
+You can have multiple clients that inherit from the same provider and each client should be designed to be interchangeable within the same provider.

 #### Definition